April 2017 in Q21 residency, Vienna

 Or it’s all only for fun?
 Party people!

-In art there has to be seriousness and wit, aesthetic and political engagement, inventive resistance to architecture as monumentality and other symbols of the State.
+These two badges prove that artist that asked for help thinks that in art there has to be seriousness and wit, aesthetic and political engagement, inventive resistance to architecture as monumentality and other symbols of the State.
 All this is part of artist’s uncompromising commitment.

 Artist has been all the time within ourselves alone.”